computerdan/SharePointSiteOwnerTools/README.md

 Using SharePoint CSOM library, to soon be 'upgraded' to PNP.Framework as CSOM is currently out-of-development.

 Compiled for x86 available - including installation in /publish  (Grab entire /publish folder to install locally).

+Super RAW with many aspects uncompleted, feel free to contribute - just a small side project when not enjoying normal daily work activies :).